 Repentance not only repairs our relationship with God; it enhances it!

-But the power of repentance is available for us every day and at all times.
+The power of repentance is available for us every day and at all times.
 Is there something bogging you down?
 Climb out of the rut and upward to God.
 Repent and raise yourself higher.
 Every fall can keep you down.
 Or it can inspire you to rise up and stand taller than ever before.
-The choice is ours to make.